miskcoo/ugreen_leds_controller/README.md

 LED Controller of UGREEN's DX4600 Pro NAS
 ==

 UGREEN's DX4600 Pro is a four-bay NAS with a built-in system based on OpenWRT called `UGOS`.
-It can install Debian or other open-source NAS systems, but the issue is that the installed system does not have drivers for the six LED lights on the front panel (indicating power, network card, and four hard drives).
-By default, only the power indicator light blinks, and other indicator lights are keeped off.
+It can install Debian or other open-source NAS systems, but the issue is that the installed non-UGOS system does not have drivers for the six LED lights on the front panel (indicating power, network card, and four hard drives).
+By default, only the power indicator light blinks, and other indicator lights are off.

 This repository describes the control logic of UGOS for these LED lights and provides a command-line tool to control them.
 For the process of understanding this control logic, please refer to [my blog (in Chinese)](https://blog.miskcoo.com/2024/05/ugreen-dx4600-pro-led-controller).